SAFTEY, SECURITY & HEALTH

 We strongly recommend that you apply for a passport once you have applied to a study abroad program.

-Students who are U.S. citizens must hold a passport in order to travel abroad, and should apply for one immediately if they do not already have one.
-(Passports that will expire within six months of the end of the program should be renewed before going abroad.)
+All students who are planning to study abroad are required to have a valid passport and should apply for one immediately if they do not already have one.
+Passports that will expire within six months of the end of the program should be renewed before going abroad.
 Even if you are not accepted into your program, the investment in a passport, which is valid for ten years, is a good one.
 If you begin to apply for a passport after you are accepted to a program you may find you have a difficult time completing all of your paperwork before your departure.
 Students will need a passport to apply for a visa which is necessary in order to study in most countries.

 U.S. passports can be obtained or renewed in Bowling Green at the Wood County Clerk’s office, 1 Court House Square, 419.354.9280 or the passport agency nearest to your permanent address.
 You will need the following documents to apply or renew for a passport: